 In January 2003, the FASB issued Interpretation No. 46 (FIN 46), "Consolidation of Variable Interest Entities," which clarifies the application of Accounting Research Bulletin No. 51, "Consolidated Financial Statements," relating to consolidation of certain entities.
 In December 2003, the FASB revised FIN 46.
 As revised, FIN 46 will require identification of the Company's participation in variable interest entities (VIE), which are defined as entities with a level of invested equity that is not sufficient to fund future activities to permit them to operate on a stand alone basis, or whose equity holders lack certain characteristics of a controlling financial interest.
 For entities identified as VIE, FIN 46 sets forth a model to evaluate potential consolidation based on an assessment of which party to the VIE, if any, bears a majority of the exposure to its expected losses, or stands to gain from a majority of its expected returns.
 FIN 46 also sets forth certain disclosure regarding interests in VIE that are deemed significant, even if consolidation is not required.
-Certain provisions of FIN 46, as revised, relating to the consolidation of special-purpose entities are effective for periods ending after December 15, 2003.
-The adoption of these provisions did not have an impact on the Company's financial position, results of operations or cash flows.
+Certain provisions of FIN 46, as revised, relating to the Company's financial position, results of operations or cash flows.
 The remaining provisions of FIN 46, as revised, relating to the consolidation or disclosure of all other VIE are effective for periods ending after March 15, 2004.
 The adoption of these provisions did not have an impact on the Company's financial position, results of operations or cash flows.